19 November 2011

 To accompany my review is a batch of homemade pasta, which I had been meaning to try make for a while.
 What stopped me was the process of rolling it out by hand.
 But it tastes so good, and I was prepared to do whatever it took.

 I knew I wanted to make a flavored pasta.
-Tomato seemed easy enough, especially after finding this recipe.
-Their recipe uses tomato paste to flavor the pasta and is incredibly simply.
+Tomato seemed easy enough, especially after finding a tomato paste-based pasta recipe.
+The tomato paste greatly enhanced the flavor and was simple to prepare.

 In a small saucepan, I heated half a can of tomato paste with olive oil until warm.
 The recipe says to add olive oil, though it isn't amongst the ingredients.
 I used about a tablespoon.
 The warm tomato paste is whisked into beaten eggs, then poured into the flour.